-For a shopping center, an up-to-date, highly available navigation via a mobile app provides an immense opportunity not only to distinguish themselves among the range of other similar shopping malls, but to improve their status among world leading ones as well as to increase their competitive advantage.
+For a shopping center, an up-to-date, highly available navigation via a shopping mall app provides an immense opportunity not only to distinguish themselves among the range of other similar shopping malls, but to improve their status among world leading ones as well as to increase their competitive advantage.
 This is crucial when we consider that there are a large number of trading platforms and shopping centers in every big city.
 The attraction of customers will lead consequently to an increase in the number of tenants inside the mall.
-Therefore, we can say that this type of app is an advanced but efficient marketing tool.
+Therefore, we can say that indoor positioning and navigation services is a sure way to build an advanced but efficient marketing tool.

 Do you want to know what an indoor navigation app will cost you?

 Contact us with your requirements.
 Get a free cost estimate and a roadmap.